elsander/elsander.github.io/_posts/2015-08-04-Heuristic-Search-Algorithms.md

 fairly small, so that you're searching locally in the solution space.
 If you make big changes to your solution with every mutation step, you're not really hill climbing, you're just trying out random solutions, which isn't very efficient.
-For the travelling salesman problem, a solution will be a permutation of the destinations, so a reasonable mutation function would be to randomly swap the order of two destinations.
+For the travelling sales rep problem, a solution will be a permutation of the destinations, so a reasonable mutation function would be to randomly swap the order of two destinations.